bell-lab-apps/metricsgrade/README.md

 };
 ```

-Those functions have accessed to two arguments :
+Those functions have access to two arguments :

--   `page` (The `Page` puppeteer object to be able to access to the full [puppeteer page instance API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page))
+-   `page` (The `Page` puppeteer object to be able to access the full [puppeteer page instance API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page))
 -   `logInfo` (To log custom information)

-### Export data in a file
+### Export data to a file

-You can choose to export in multiple formats and export formatted data in a file.
+You can choose to export to multiple formats and export formatted data to a file.
 For now, only `table`, `raw`, `json` and `csv` are available.
-`table` and `raw` data will be exported in a `txt` file.
-To use it, just type.
+`table` and `raw` data will be exported to a `txt` file.
+To use it, just type :

 ```bash
 metricsgrade localhost:8000 --output-format json --output-file ~/results.json